Shnoo/js-CIE-1931-rgb-color-converter/README.md

 This lib was made with the help of the Hue Docs.

-Note: *Colors may be off due to gamma correction and light capabilites.*
+Note: *Color accuracy can differ depening on light capabilites.*

 # Installation